unraid/lang-en_US/README.md

 ### UPDATES

-When updated source text files in English become available in the future with revised translations, these updates will be made available through Github.
+When updated source text files in English become available in the future, these updates will be made available through Github.

-Translators can you the Github system to see which changes are made and update their translations accordingly.
+Translators can use the Github system to see which changes are made and update their translations accordingly.

 ### CREDITS